Cosmological parameters derived from the final (PR4) Planck data release: PR4 angular power spectra

 where the vector $\vec{\widetilde C}_\ell$ includes the four modes $\{\widetilde C^{\,TT}_\ell,\widetilde C^{\,EE}_\ell, \widetilde C^{\,TE}_\ell,\widetilde C^{\,ET}_\ell\}$.
 We note that the $TE$ and $ET$ cross-power spectra do not carry the same information, since computing $T$ from map $i$ and $E$ from map $j$ is different from computing $E$ from map $j$ and $T$ from $i$.
 They are computed independently and averaged afterwards using their relative weights for each cross-frequency.
 The pseudo-spectra are then corrected for beam and sky fraction using a mode-mixing coupling matrix, $\tens{M}$, which depends on the masks used for each set of maps \citep{peebles:1973,hivon:2002},

 The \planck data set suffers from leakage of $T$ to $E$ and $B$, essentially due to beam mismatch between the detectors used to construct the ($I,Q,U$) maps.
-We debias the beam leakage together with the beam transfer function using the beam window functions evaluated with \quickpol \citep{hivon:2017}, adapted to the PR4 data.
+We debias the beam leakage together with the beam transfer function using the beam window functions evaluated with \quickpol \citep{hivon:2017}.
+We use the \quickpol\ transfer functions specifically evaluated for PR4, since data cuts, glitch flagging, and detector noise weights all differ from earlier \Planck\ releases.
 Once corrected, the cross-spectra are inverse-variance averaged for each frequency pair in order to form six unbiased (though correlated) estimates of the angular power spectrum.

 The resulting cross-frequency spectra are plotted in Fig.~\ref{fig:cl_diff} with respect to the $C_\ell$ average.
 For $TT$, the agreement between the different spectra is better than $20\muK^2$, except (as expected) for the 100$\times$100 and the 217$\times$217 cases, which are affected by residuals from point sources and Galactic emission (for the latter).
 In $EE$, only the 217$\times$217 case is affected by Galactic emission residuals at low multipoles, but the spectra are still consistent at the few $\mu{\rm K}^2$ level.
 For $TE$ and $ET$, we can see various features at the level of $10\muK^2$ (especially for the $100T\times100E$ and $217E\times217T$ spectra).
 Even though the consistency between the cross-frequencies is very good, the likelihood presented in Sect.~\ref{sec:hillipop} will take into account those residuals from foreground emission.